bytebase/bytebase.com-old/content/blog/database-cicd-best-practice-with-github.md

 Well, yes, we can!

-A SQL change rollout tool for Database DevOps should have the ability to integrate with VCS.
+A SQL change rollout tool for Database CI/CD should have the ability to integrate with VCS.
 Once your SQL scripts have been vetted and merged into the target branch, the release process is triggered, and the scripts are automatically pushed to Bytebase.
 Of course, the DBA can perform another sanity check before executing the SQL against the target database.

 ![create-table-github](/static/blog/database-cicd-best-practice-with-github/create-table-github.webp)

 ![bytebase-vcs-issue](/static/blog/database-cicd-best-practice-with-github/bytebase-vcs-issue.webp)

-## A Complete Database DevOps Workflow
+## A Complete Database CI/CD Workflow

-Here, we present **a complete Database DevOps workflow**:
+Here, we present **a complete Database CI/CD workflow**:

 ![database-devops-workflow](/static/blog/database-cicd-best-practice-with-github/database-devops-workflow.webp)